titus-litmus7/test-suite/README.md

-# test-suite
+# xlt-tatcha
-Test suite to check xlt and selenium scripts
+XLT scripts of Tatcha